-2. Please indicate your preference for the following: ☑ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: With Options 2 and 3 you would be relying upon the owner to advise when the dog is de-sexed.
-Option 1 would be the easiest to manage. up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
-This uld replace the need to issue a sterilisation certificate.
-3. Would you support this approach?☑ Yes☐ No☐ Unsure Please provide reasons for your response: This information needs to be centralised to allow easier access for Local Governments.
+Questions 2.
+Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: while this option would be more of a hassle to set up the system and the customer may be put out a bit more this would be a way to assure registration and de-sexing is complied with.
+I also believe that some larger dogs may require longer to grow before the desexing is recommended, so with option 2, we could allow 6 months to a year from birth to de-sex. up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
+This old replace the need to issue a sterilisation certificate.
+3. Would you support this approach? ☑ Yes ☐ No ☐ Unsure